bshack/white-label-view/README.md

 The Financial Times event delegation library 'ftdomdelegate' is bundled in the view and accessible with the 'delegate' method.

-By default the delegation scope is the view's element scope when you don't define a custom one:
+By default the delegation scope is the view's element scope:

 ```
 const MyView = class extends View {